plone/volto/docs/source/backend/index.md

 [Nick](https://nickcms.org/) is a headless CMS built with Node.js that supports Volto as a frontend.

-[Guillotina](https://guillotina.io/) is a resource management system built with Python, inspired by Plone and using the same basic concepts like traversal, content types, and permissions model.
+[Guillotina](https://guillotina.io/) is a resource management system built with Python.
+It was inspired by Plone, using its same basic concepts, such as traversal, content types, and its permissions model.

 There is also a [Volto Node.js-based backend reference](https://github.com/plone/volto-reference-backend) API implementation that demonstrates how other systems could also use Volto to display and create content through it.